selfridgeoya/Threat-Hunt-The-Broker/README.md

 This demonstrates objective-driven intrusion behavior focused on financial data acquisition.

-🧹 SECTION 9: ANTI-FORENSICS & MEMORY [Advanced]
+🧹 SECTION 9: ANTI-FORENSICS & MEMORY

+Before leaving, the attacker tried to cover their tracks.
+Logs were cleared, binaries renamed, and tools loaded in ways designed to avoid detection.
+Identify the anti-forensics techniques and what evidence survived.

 Objective

 Determine whether the attacker attempted to: